 Following registration, if the Dublin Regulation does not apply, the asylum seeker has 21 calendar days to fill in the application form in French and send it by registered mail to OFPRA, the determining authority in France.
-In order for the claim to be processed by OFPRA, the filled and signed application form as to be accompanied by a copy of the asylum claim certification, 2 ID photos and, if applicable, a travel document and the copy of the residence permit.
+In order for the claim to be processed by OFPRA, the filled out and signed application form has to be accompanied by a copy of the asylum claim certificate, 2 ID photos and, if applicable, a travel document and a copy of the residence permit.
 The file must contain a short explanation of the grounds of the claim in French.

 Upon receipt of the claim, OFPRA shall inform the asylum seeker as well as the competent Prefect and the OFII that the claim is complete and ready to be processed.
-In case the claim is incomplete the asylum seeker has to be asked to provide the necessary missing elements or information within 8 additional days from when he receives such request; 3 days in Guiana, Martinique and Guadeloupe in special circumstances.
+In case the claim is incomplete the asylum seeker is asked to provide the necessary missing elements or information within 8 additional days from when he receives such request; 3 days in Guiana, Martinique and Guadeloupe in special circumstances and for subsequent applications.
 When OFPRA receives a complete application within the required deadlines, it registers it and sends a confirmation letter to the applicant.
 If the information is not sent or filed in after the deadline, OFPRA refuses to lodge the application and takes a decision discontinuing the processing of the claim.
 If the case is not reopened within 9 months (which the asylum seeker must request), a new claim is considered as a Subsequent Application.

 Applications lodged in detention

-In administrative detention centres for migrants in irregular situation (centres de retention administrative), the notification of the individual’s rights, read out upon arrival, indicates that he or she has 5 calendar days to claim asylum.
+In administrative detention centres for migrants in irregular situation (centres de retention administrative), the notification of the individual’s rights read out upon arrival indicates that they has 5 calendar days to claim asylum.
 This 5-day time limit is strictly applied in practice.
 That said, the CNDA has shown some flexibility in the specific cases of persons transferred between detention centres.
 In one case decided in April 2018, the individual had been notified of the right to seek asylum within 5 days upon his arrival in a detention centre.
 Four days later – before the expiry of the deadline – he was transferred to another facility and was informed again of the right to make an asylum application within 5 days.
 The Court found that, since the former deadline had not expired upon the second notification of the right to claim asylum, the applicant could rely on the latter notification in good faith.

-The 5-day deadline is not applicable if the person calls upon new facts occurring after the 5-day deadline has expired, although this last condition does not apply to asylum seekers coming from a Safe Country of Origin do not benefit from this exception.
+The 5-day deadline is not applicable if the person calls upon new facts occurring after the 5-day deadline has expired, Hover, asylum seekers who are nationals of a Safe Country of Origin do not benefit from this exception.
 They may only apply within 5 days.